 Nearby Central Grocery in the French Quarter serves the original classic version of the definitive New Orleans sandwich, the muffuletta.
 It's a big Italian round loaf, stuffed with a variety of Italian hams, salamis, and cheese, and topped with olive salad.
 A full one serves at least two.

 When you are ready to play golf, New Orleans has an assortment of really good courses at reasonable rates.
-My obvious favorite is the Jack Nicklaus-designed English Turn Golf and Country Club, the home of my Golf Academy, which hosted our PGA Tour event numerous times.
-Also excellent is the City Park gem, Bayou Oaks South, the recent Rees Jones design that plays over the same land I grew up playing on the old City Park East and West courses.
+I'm partial to the Jack Nicklaus-designed English Turn Golf and Country Club, the home of my Golf Academy, which hosted our PGA Tour event numerous times.
+Also excellent is my other teaching location, Bayou Oaks South at City Park, the recent Rees Jones design that plays over the same land I grew up playing on the old City Park East and West courses.
 “The Turn” & “The Park” offer plenty of challenges without beating you up on score or price.
 TPC of Louisiana, the current home of the Zurich Classic, is a Pete Dye track full of old cypress trees and signature Dye green complexes, was recently renovated with all new grasses.
 If you want a quick round, Audubon Golf Course, in uptown's Audubon Park, home of our famous zoo, is one of the best executive courses in the country.

 But any local or experienced New Orleans tourist knows the best thing about the city: It's the food!
 Here is a quick list of my personal favorites for each meal of the day: